 Indeed, our health is our greatest wealth.
 Whether we are trying to heal disease or trying to prevent it, we all want to live a healthy and happy life.

-I knew that I had to 'pay it forward' and help others too.
+I knew that I had to somehow 'pay it forward' and help others too.
 But before doing that, I needed to learn more.
 And so I decided to take time off from a full-time career and went on to complete an intensive program at the Canadian School of Natural Nutrition.
 The strong education and training empowered me with a wealth of information on natural nutrition and its evidence-based healing properties.

 I haven't stopped learning.
 I still learn something new everyday.
 But, what I do know for sure is that our brilliant body was designed to heal and when provided with the right nutrients, it will thrive.
 What I also know is that food alone cannot always compensate for high levels of stress or poor lifestyle choices.
 A negative mindset, for example, will have an enormous impact over our physical well-being.
 Through the years, both from personal experience and interaction with my clients, it has become quite clear to me that while an individual is having problems coping with chronic stress, no amount of fresh organic vegetables will bring him/her back to good health.